 - Craft glue

-If you haven’t seen the Instagram logo, this is what it looks like.
+If you don’t remember the old Instagram logo, this is what it looked like.
 I wanted mine to be a more simplified version.

 Start with a wood pendant.
 Get as close to a square as possible.
 I was lucky to find this one for $1 at my local craft store.
 If you can’t find one at your craft store, check Etsy.